 Together, both the adult and their representative can learn about the options available to them.
 A representative can help an adult learn more about:

-their health issues and what their medical needs might be going forward,
+their health issues and what their medical needs might be going forward

-possible living arrangements, programs and activities they can participate in,
+possible living arrangements, programs and activities they can participate in

-government benefits they might be entitled to, and
+government benefits they might be entitled to

-job opportunities.
+job opportunities

 Casting a wide information-gathering net will help the adult make informed decisions.
 It’s comforting to have had the chance to think things through in advance.
 Failing to plan for future care may have a number of consequences.
 Among them:

-inadequate input of the adult about their own future,
+inadequate input of the adult about their own future

-inappropriate care arrangements and facility placements,
+inappropriate care arrangements and facility placements

-inadequate legal and financial safeguards,
+inadequate legal and financial safeguards

-increased confusion for the adult.
+increased confusion for the adult

 Start planning